tryyang2001/tp/docs/UserGuide.md

 ❗ `START_DATE` must be before `END_DATE`.\
 ❗ `START_DATE` and `END_DATE` must follow `DD-MM-YYYY` format.\
 ❗ `DAY_OF_THE_WEEK` must be an integer between 1 and 7, representing Monday to Sunday respectively.
+❗ `START_DATE` and `END_DATE` can only be within a year from today as any exercises beyond a year is too far into the future.

 Example:
 ```text